 Purpose: A good fund category if you are a risk taker in investment and looking for a high-rise in the long term.

 Equity - Small Cap

 Equity Small cap funds invest in the companies that are very small in the market but have a potential to favor attractive returns.
 This fund also holds the companies that have smaller market capital.
-Returns are taxed at 15% if sold before one year and zero if sold after one year.
+It has returns that are taxed at 15% if sold before one year, post this period a 10% tax is applicable on the gains

 Purpose: Recommended only for long term investing.
 These funds can be clubbed with low risk – low return funds to average out your portfolio risk and return.